 Texas governor says the state may contest a Supreme Court ruling on migrant education

 The high court's Plyler v.
-Doe ruling of 1982 struck down a Texas law that did two things: it denied state funds for any students deemed not to have lawfully entered the U.S., and it allowed local public school districts to deny admission to those children.
+Doe ruling of 1982 struck down a Texas law that did two things: It denied state funds for any students deemed not to have lawfully entered the U.S., and it allowed public school districts to deny admission to those children.

 Abbott first made his remarks about the landmark education decision on Wednesday, in the aftermath of a leaked Supreme Court draft opinion that would overturn Roe v.
 Wade.